cruzgerman216/CTC-FE-Code-Labs/C10-review/exercises.md

   let str = "I am 10.
 My address is 1112 Some Str."
 ```

 Define a function called countNumbersInSentence with one parameter.
-This function will capitalize each word.
+This function will return the count of total numbers

 ```js
   let str = "I am 10.
 There are 14, 24 or maybe only 10 water bottles left in the house."